Retro is Today. Recall those drive-in memories of yesteryear? Make some new memories with family and friends.

 Drive-in movie theaters are classic fun and becoming all too rare.
 Pop into one of Virginia's treasured big screens soon.

-Starlite Drive-In - Opened in 1952 and is still showing two movies each weekend April through September.
+Christiansburg - Starlite Drive-In - Opened in 1952 and is still showing two movies each weekend April through September.

-Park Place Drive-In - Opened in 1954, but what you see now is brand new as of 2000.
+Marion - Park Place Drive-In - Opened in 1954, but what you see now is brand new as of 2000.
 This is a family destination for more than flix.
 Come for the fun!
 Mini golf, batting cages, an arcade, and a sweet ice cream shop top off the night.

 Hadensville - Goochland Drive-In - A new drive-in in Virginia, this family destination includes great concessions and shows two movies each weekend seasonally.

-Mayberry Drive-In Theatre - Opened in 2008.
+Moneta - Mayberry Drive-In Theatre - Opened in 2008.
 Perhaps the most unique drive-in in Virginia, Mayberry includes a silver diner for your sit-down meal before the movies!
 Open weekends and other concessions are available.

-Hull's Drive-In Theater - Opened in 1950.
+Lexington - Hull's Drive-In Theater - Opened in 1950.
 Pet-friendly, concessions, kids 11 and under are free.
 Open Friday-Sunday, April through October.
 Non-profit and community-owned.

-The Family Drive-In Theatre - Opened in 1957.
+Stephens City - The Family Drive-In Theatre - Opened in 1957.
 Playground, concessions, and two screens.
 Open nightly April through September.

 Norton - Central Drive-In - Opened in 1952.
 A relaxing atmosphere that accommodates more than 400 cars!
 Open March through November.

-What's going on around Virginia?
-Subscribe to the Virginia eNews.
+Find out what's going on around Virginia.
+Subscribe to the Virginia eNewsletter.